-In order for your ecommerce business to emerge from the fray, you need visibility and authority – both of which can be earned via strategic link building.
+In order for your ecommerce business to emerge from the fray, you need visibility and authority – both of which can be earned via backlinks.

-Link building – or the process of acquiring backlinks from other websites to your own ecommerce website – is a solid investment that pays dividends both now and in the future.
+Backlinks to your own e-commerce website – is a solid investment that pays dividends both now and in the future.
 It improves search rankings, enhances visibility, generates traffic, and (when done well) leads to an influx of conversions.

-As you know, search engines, like Google, have sophisticated algorithms that help them determine which pages are relevant for which search terms and queries.
+As you know, a search engine, like Google, has sophisticated algorithms that help them determine which web pages are relevant for which search terms and queries.
 What you may not know is that links are one of the most important ranking factors.

 There are two primary ways in which search engines use links.
 First off, they rely on links to discover new web pages.
-They’re essentially highways that connect different cities (websites) and make sense of a complex mess of data, content, and dispersed pages.
+They’re essentially highways that connect different cities (websites) and make sense of a complex mess of data, content, and dispersed category pages (especially on a busy category page).
 Secondly, search engines use links to determine how pages rank in their results.

 Link building isn’t something that happens haphazardly or by chance.
 If you want your ecommerce website to succeed with this approach, you’ll need a strategy.
 Here are some tips, methodologies, and best practices to keep in mind:

-Before we delve into some of the more intensive elements of link building, let’s not ignore the low hanging fruit that’s easy to pluck.
-This includes:
+Before we delve into some of the more intensive elements of building backlinks, let’s not ignore the low hanging fruit (in the form of on page SEO) that’s easy to pluck.

 There are dozens of online directories – like Yelp, Yellow Pages, and Google My Business – that allow businesses to claim a page, fill out basic information, and plug in a link back to the homepage.
 You might as well seize these opportunities.